rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Overview

 CDC captures INSERT, UPDATE, and DELETE activity and sends it to a user‑defined HTTP endpoint as JSON.
-Only the cluster Leader transmits.
-All nodes locally record events for durability.
-Delivery is **at least once**.
-Duplicates are rare in normal operation and are suppressible downstream via the Raft log index.
+Only the cluster Leader transmits and delivery is **at least once**.
+Duplicates are rare in normal operation and can be deduped downstream via an always-unique _CDC Event Index_.

 ## Guarantees and design